Why you should consider the South Campus Residency

 In a constant effort to treat the underserved population in Tucson, we completed our new state-of-the-art emergency department in August 2011.
 It has 60+ beds, a dedicated secure psychiatric unit, ten high acuity resuscitation rooms, and allows us to provide a high level of service to the ever-expanding south side of Tucson.

-If you are interested in our Emergency Medicine residency program at UAMC-South Campus, please contact Gisela Aaron, our program manager, at Gisela@aemrc.arizona.edu or submit your application via ERAS to set up your interview today!
+If you are interested in our Emergency Medicine residency program at Banner - University Medical Center South, please contact Gisela Aaron, our program manager, at Gisela@aemrc.arizona.edu or submit your application via ERAS to set up your interview today!

 Lisa Stoneking, MD, FACEP